NSS Southall UK

 Check our status @ Our UK Charity status.

-The Namdhari Community Center is located in “Old Southall” at the junction of Spencer Street and Balfour Road.
-Its main hall serves as the venue for major functions, including weekly services, Punjabi lessons, and music classes.
+The Namdhari Community Centre is situated in Old Southall, at the junction of Spencer Street and Balfour Road.
+It serves as a central venue for key community functions, including weekly religious services, Punjabi language classes, and classical music lessons.

-Memorable Event: The “Rain Maker”
+Memorable Event in Southall: The “Rain Maker”

 A particularly memorable event occurred during the drought of 1976 when Satguru Jagjit Singh Ji prayed for rain.
 Following his prayers, heavy rainfall ensued, earning him the title of “Rain Maker” from the English press.
 On August 28, 1976, The Sun newspaper reported: